Cessna 408 SkyCourier: Design

 The SkyCourier is a twin-turboprop, high-wing, utility aircraft.
 It is available in a 19-passenger variant with large cabin windows and separate crew and passenger doors, or in a cargo variant sized for three LD3s and 6,000 lb of payload, featuring a "large cargo door and a flat floor cabin".
 Its cruise speed is up to 200 knots, with a maximum range of 900 nmi.
 It also includes a single-point refueling system which reduces turnaround times.

 The aircraft was designed to offer better cabin flexibility, payload capability, superior performance, and lower operating costs than its competitors; notably, the cabin was designed to accommodate heavier and bulkier cargo than comparable new aircraft.

-The airframe consists of traditional aluminum materials and is equipped with proven Pratt & Whitney Canada PT6A-65 engines, fixed landing gear and Garmin G1000 avionics.
+The airframe consists of traditional aluminum materials and is equipped with Pratt & Whitney Canada PT6A-65 engines, fixed landing gear and Garmin G1000 avionics.
 The non-pressurized cabin is 70 in tall and wide, with a flat floor and an 87 in cargo door.
 The cabin of the passenger version is designed for quick conversion to a freight configuration; using patented quick-release fixtures, two people can remove the passenger seats and interior bulkheads in about one hour.

+In September 2026 Cessna announced the SkyCourier UX, a concept of an autonomous cargo version with software provided by Merlin Inc. Possibilities being explored include replacing the cockpit with extra cargo space and a nose-loading door, kneeling landing gear, and integrated loading systems.

 Operational history

-As of January 2025, a total of 46 model 408s were registered in the United States with the Federal Aviation Administration.
+As of February 2026, a total of 61 model 408s were registered in the United States with the Federal Aviation Administration.
 13 SkyCouriers were delivered during 2024.

+In January 2026, Jamaica placed an order for two Cessna 408 SkyCourier aircraft for light tactical transport missions.
+This was the first government order for this aircraft model.
+A few days later, also in January 2026, Belgium placed its second military order for five aircraft to support its special operations.